nibblesnbits/my-portfolio/conv/book.md

 Gable didn’t move.

+Her voice was raspy, but her words were deliberate.
+"I saw it.
+My old life.
+My— well, not that."
+She shook her head, ears lightly slapping her head.

+"That's why you came here?"
+Gable sat back on his heels.

+"I want to help."
+Her tail swiped his leg.

-“I'm fine, by the way,” she added.
+“I'm fine, by the way,” she added with a flashed fang.

-Gable stayed quiet.
+Gable stayed quiet, his face straightening into something more somber than afraid.

 Vel flicked one ear toward him, then turned her gaze to the shelf behind her.
 The shelves were still bent over her, but they didn't breathe.

-“I want to help,” she said.

-Gable didn’t look at her.
+Gable finally spoke, chin to his chest.

-“You keep offering that like it’s simple.”
+“You keep offering help like it’s simple.”

 “It is.”